Multiscale-Genomics/mg-process-fastq/README.md

 ```

-# RNA-seq Differential Expression Data Processing
+# RNA-Seq Differential Expression Data Processing
-A set of scripts that can get run on the COMPS infrastructure to process the paired FastQ data for RNA-seq differenctial expression data.
+A set of scripts that can get run on the COMPS infrastructure to process the paired FastQ data for RNA-Seq differenctial expression data.

 ## COMPS Code
 `process_rnaseq.py`